Coop Farming in Illinois (Part 1):

 Our Sterling Township farmer was attracted by the modern styling of the new Cockshutt-made Coop tractors. rcand line s eThis e 200 cubic inch ewith made in red The .

 . , Our Sterling Township farmer had obtained much of his philosophy regarding the Farmer Union and their affiliated farmer-owed cooperatives from his father.
 His father had experienced high prices for farm products during the Second World War.
 The reason for these high prices was the fact that the United States government was feeding the armed forces fighting in two major theaters in the war.
-Farmers were extremely anxious about the end of the war.
+Farmers, generally, were extremely anxious about the end of the war.
 They strongly felt that there might be an economic recession at the end of the war, just as there had been at the end of the First World War in 1919 through 1921.
-Of course, nobody could stand the thought of more loss of young men in the war merely to continue the high wartime prices for farm products, but farmers remained apprehensive about the future, nonetheless.
+Of course, nobody could justify a continuation of the war with the accompanying loss of young men simply to continue the high wartime prices for farm products.
+Still, farmers remained apprehensive about the future.
+The Farmers Union officially, felt that the trade relations between the United States and all the allied nations should remain just as they were N, nonetheless.

 During the war, the United States also sold aid and foodstuffs to the country’s allies in the war effort—Britain, France, China and the Soviet Union.
 Immediately at the end of the war, this aid was continued because of the need for our allies to reconstruct their countries following the devastation war.
 This was particularly true of the Soviet Union which had borne the brunt of the war against Nazi Germany and had suffered greatly because of the Nazi invasion and occupation of large portions of their country by the Germans.
 Much of the pre-war agricultural land in Ukraine had been overrun by the Germans.
 Thus, for most of the war, this land was unavailable for agricultural production.
 Crop yields in Soviet Russia, for the entire period of time from 1940 until 1945, were off by a whole 50%.
 (Warren B. Walsh, Russia and the Soviet Union [University of Michigan Press; Ann Arbor, 1958] p.
 516.)
 Numbers of cattle in the country were reduced by 16% over pre-war levels.
 Even worse, numbers of pigs were reduced by 64% from pre-war levels.
 (Ibid. p.
 526.)
 Clearly, At first aid and assistance to Soviet Russia from the United States was a trickle.
 However by 1943, once the United States got their wartime industry going, the aid and assistance to the Soviet Russia became a flood.
 From 1943 until the end of the war in 1945, Soviet Russia received 11 billion dollars worth of aid and assistance from the United States.

 In the pre-war era, America by and large was suspicious of the new communist government that had been formed in Soviet Russia as a result of the Russian Revolution in 1917.
-Diplomatic relations between the United States and Soviet Russia had never been established with the new government in Russia flowing the Bolshevik coup of November 7, 1917 Only November 21, 1933 were diplomatic relations been restored.
+Diplomatic relations between the United States and Soviet Russia had never been established with the new government in Russia flowing the Bolshevik coup of November 7, 1917.
+Only November 21, 1933 were diplomatic relations been restored.
 However, because of their position as allies during the Second World War, relations between the two countries warmed.
 Polls taken in the United States in 1943, just as the flood of aid and assistance was starting to flow toward Russia, indicated that 45% of the American public thought that Soviet Russia was helpful toward obtaining world peace.
 From that point on until the end of the war in 1945, this feeling of cooperation between the United States and Soviet Russia grew, until in 1945, polls were indication that 55% of the American public felt the Soviet government was aiding the United States in obtaining world peace.
+This is what our Sterling Township farmer believed too.
+Small farmers in North America needed to have the United States trading with as many countries as possible around the world and to have that trade involve peace time goods–especially food stuffs–in order to maintain a stable economic situation.